gallenc/solent3Public/monitoring-applications/nagios/README.md

 You've now got a working Nagios server-side setup.
 You can view data (from the host machine) in your browser at `http://localhost:8080`.
 The default username and password is `nagiosadmin` and `nagios` respectively.
 Navigate to "Services" from the left menu for easy access.

 Note that rather than constantly polling, Nagios runs scheduled pings/polls of data, so it can take a few minutes for your first data to appear.
-In the services menu, Nagios will display when the first check is due to commence, if it hasn't already happened.
+You can see when the last checks were and when the next are due to commence in the Scheduling Queue (selected from the left-hand menu bar)

 ## Demo Installation